-If you’re completely lost on what a skin care routine looks like.
-We’ve included a basic skin care routine below.
+If you're completely lost on what a skincare routine looks like.
+We've included a basic skincare routine below.
 You can use this one exactly, add to it, or subtract from it.
-If you’ve never used one, try ours at first and then play around until you find a good regimen that works for you.
+If you've never used one, try ours first and then play around until you find a good regimen that works for you.

-Your men's skin care routine isn't just about keeping your penis clean, although that's certainly part of the overall goal.
-Really, a great regimen goes head to toe.
+Your men's skincare routine isn't just about keeping your penis clean, although that's certainly part of the overall goal.
+A great regimen goes head to toe.

-- There’s no reason to overdo it with your cleansing routine.
+- There's no reason to overdo it with your cleansing routine.
 We recommend once a day for normal skin.
-Before bed is best because it cleans all of the grime and dirt from your day off your face.
-If you cleanse before bed, you don’t need to do it again in the morning.
+Before bed is the best time to cleanse all of the grime and dirt from your day off your face.
+If you cleanse before bed, you don't need to do it again in the morning.
 You can simply splash water on your face or wash with water only in your shower.
 If you work out, do yard work, or do anything that might get you dirty or build up a sweat during the day, you should also wash your face after that activity.

 - You should exfoliate your skin once or twice a week.
-This isn’t a daily task but it should be done occasionally.
-Exfoliating gets the dead skin off.
-This is also helpful for men who get ingrown hairs.
-Ingrown hairs happen because the hair curls in and doesn’t break through the skin.
-We’re including two sections here but you can actually use moisturizer with sunscreen only (see below).
+Exfoliating isn't a daily task, but it should be done occasionally.
+Exfoliating gets the dead skin off and is also helpful for men who get ingrown hairs.
+Ingrown hairs happen because the hair curls in and doesn't break through the skin.
+We include two sections here, but you can use a moisturizer with sunscreen only (see below).
 If you smoke or are out in the elements a lot, you might opt for a serum after you shave.
 One that has antioxidants is a good idea because it can replenish the nutrients you lose to pollutants.

 - Sunscreen should be worn every day, no matter the weather.
 Your skin is prone to sun damage, even when it's cold outside.
 Opt for something with SPF 30 at a minimum.